An effective analysis of the Denjoy rank: Descriptive results on the Denjoy hierarchies

 On the other had, suppose that $W_{g(n)}^X$ is infinite for some fixed $n$.
 Then letting $Z = \cup_s \{x \in I_n: F_s'(x) = 0\}$, we have $\mu(Z) = \mu(I_n)$, but $F(Z)$ is countable, since for each $s$, $\{F_s(x) : F_s'(x) = 0\}$ is finite.
 But $F$ is continuous, so $F(I_n)= I_n$, so $F(I_n\setminus Z)$ has measure $\mu(I_n)$, and $F$ fails to satisfy Lusin's $(N)$. \end{proof}

-Recall that $F \in ACG$ (respectively $ACG_\ast$) if and only if $F$ is in $VBG$ (respectively $VBG_\ast$) and $F$ satisfies $(N)$.
-We do not know the precise descriptive complexity of the condition $(N)$, so for the purposes of this analysis, it is easier to use a related and strictly stronger condition, Banach's condition $(S)$.
+Recall that $F \in ACG$ (respectively $ACG_\ast$) if and only if $F$ is in $VBG$ (respectively $VBG_\ast$) and $F$ satisfies $(N)$. {However, the set of continuous functions satisfying $(N)$ is $\Pi^1_1$-complete in the set of continuous functions \cite{HPZZ1998},} so for the purposes of this analysis, it is easier to use a related and strictly stronger condition, Banach's condition $(S)$.

 \begin{definition} A function $F:I \rightarrow \mathbb R$ satisfies $(S)$ if for every $\eps$ there is a $\delta$ such that for every set $A \subseteq I$ of Lebesgue measure less than $\delta$, its image $F(A)$ has measure less than $\eps$. \end{definition}